pybpc/f2format/README.md

 ### Codec

- > NB: this project is now deprecated, because I just cannot figure out how to play w/ codecs :)
+ > NB: this project is now stalled, because I just cannot figure out how to play w/ codecs :)

 &emsp; [`f2format-codec`](https://github.com/JarryShaw/f2format-codec) registers a codec in Python interpreter, which grants you the compatibility to write directly in Python 3.6 *f-string* syntax